jiaMery/content_moderation_on_aws/README.md

- # Multi-Modal Intelligent Content Review
+ # Multi-Modal Intelligent Content Moderation

 This repository contains the implementation of the Multi-Modal Intelligent Content Review based on AWS AI services.
 For detailed deployment steps and additional information, please refer to our [blog post](https://aws.amazon.com/cn/blogs/china/multi-modal-intelligent-content-review-based-on-aws-ai-services/).